bloomen/scriptor/README.md

   <f>filename</f><i>line_no</i><n>function_name</n><m>log_message</m>
 ```
 Note that only channel_name (`<c>`) and log_message (`<m>`) are mandatory and **must**
-be supplied at the start and at the end of the log, respectively.
+be supplied at the start and end of the log, respectively.
+This example
+sends each log to both file and systemd.